 When is the best time to visit Thailand?
-That was our response when we told our family that we were going to be starting our Around the World Adventure in Thailand, they all gave us a look of concern and asked “Is Thailand safe?
+That was our response when we told our family that we were going to be visiting Thailand in the first stop in our Adventure Around the World.
+They all gave us a look of concern and asked “Is Thailand safe?
 Wasn’t there a coup?”
 Well, any area is dangerous…even our home town of Atlanta!
 After spending some time here in Thailand to see it for ourselves, and talking to locals and expats living here, we believe that it is perfectly safe to visit Thailand.
 So here’s our take on why the best time to visit Thailand is now!

 Coups Are Not Out of the Ordinary in Thailand

-For a variety of reasons, coups seem to be frequent in Thailand.
+For a variety of reasons (which we won’t get into here), coups seem to be frequent in Thailand.
 So many, in fact, that it is difficult to even pin down an accurate number.
 In the twentieth century alone, there has been roughly 20 coups (some successful, some not).
 We’re not going to get into the politics here about whether or not this more recent coup was right or wrong, but simply stating that it took place.

 When people think of a coup they immediately have fearful thoughts about civil unrest.
 And while that may happen, the fact is that during the most recent coup in Thailand the unrest was contained, and violence was not rampant.
 Contrary to what the media may portray in the western world, the coup did not create a kind of war-zone (thankfully).